jaganmn/misc/R_install/README.md

-# Installing R from sources with OpenMP support on Apple silicon
+# Installing R from sources with OpenMP support on Apple silicon (Big
+Sur only)

 Rough notes based on a drunken reading of `R-admin`...